hunterlauder9601/hunterlauder9601/README.md

 # Hi, I'm Hunter Lauder
 ## 🌟 About Me
 I am a B.S.
 Computer Science graduate, cum laude, from the University of Binghamton and a passionate full-stack developer with a focus on JavaScript/TypeScript and Java.
-Alongside my specialization in web development, I'm currently expanding my expertise in Data Engineering, actively pursuing an IBM Data Engineering Professional Certificate.
-I'm also looking forward to obtaining the AWS Certified Solutions Architect – Associate Certification, furthering my skills in cloud solutions and architecture.
+Alongside my specialization in web development, I have recently completed the IBM Data Engineering Professional Certificate, further expanding my expertise in Data Engineering.
+I'm also actively studying for the AWS Certified Developer – Associate Certification, furthering my skills in cloud solutions and development.

 ## 📚 Continuing Education
-* **Currently Pursuing**: IBM Data Engineering Professional Certificate
+* **Recently Completed**: IBM Data Engineering Professional Certificate
-* **Future Goal**: AWS Certified Solutions Architect – Associate Certification
+* **Currently Pursuing**: AWS Certified Developer – Associate Certification

 ## 📫 Connect With Me!
 If you're interested in collaborating or if you have opportunities in full-stack or data engineering, I'd love to hear from you.
 Reach out anytime: